casper-network/docs-1.5.X/source/docs/casper/concepts/serialization-standard.md

 The header portion of a block, structurally, is defined as follows:

--   `parent_hash`: is the hash of the parent block.
+-   `parent_hash` is the hash of the parent block.
 It serializes to the byte representation of the parent hash.
 The serialized buffer of the `parent_hash` is 32 bytes long.
--   `state_root_hash`: is the global state root hash produced by executing this block's body.
+-   `state_root_hash` is the global state root hash produced by executing this block's body.
 It serializes to the byte representation of the `state root hash`.
 The serialized buffer of the `state_root_hash` is 32 bytes long.
--   `body_hash`: the hash of the block body.
+-   `body_hash` the hash of the block body.
 It serializes to the byte representation of the body hash.
 The serialized buffer of the `body_hash` is 32 bytes long.
--   `random_bit`: is a boolean needed for initializing a future era.
+-   `random_bit` is a boolean needed for initializing a future era.
 It is serialized as a single byte; true maps to 1, while false maps to 0.
--   `accumulated_seed`: A seed needed for initializing a future era.
+-   `accumulated_seed` is a seed needed for initializing a future era.
 It serializes to the byte representation of the parent Hash.
 The serialized buffer of the `accumulated_hash` is 32 bytes long.
--   `era_end`: contains equivocation and reward information to be included in the terminal finalized block.
+-   `era_end` contains equivocation and reward information to be included in the terminal finalized block.
 It is an optional field.
 Thus if the field is set as `None`, it serializes to _0_.
 The serialization of the other case is described in the EraEnd.
--   `timestamp`: The timestamp from when the block was proposed.
+-   `timestamp` The timestamp from when the block was proposed.
 It serializes as a single `u64` value.
 The serialization of a `u64` value is described in the CLValues section.
--   `era_id`: Era ID in which this block was created.
+-   `era_id` Era ID in which this block was created.
 It serializes as a single `u64` value.
--   `height`: The height of this block, i.e., the number of ancestors.
+-   `height` The height of this block, i.e., the number of ancestors.
 It serializes as a single `u64` value.
--   `protocol_version`: The version of the Casper network when this block was proposed.
+-   `protocol_version` The version of the Casper network when this block was proposed.
 It is 3-element tuple containing `u32` values.
 It serializes as a buffer containing the three `u32` serialized values.
 Refer to the CLValues section on how `u32` values are serialized.

 Both `BlockHeaderV1` and `BlockHeaderV2` serialize in the same way.